Twin Hills Gold Project Overview

 Mineral Resource Statement

 The mineral resource is that material within the reporting pit shell above a 0.3g/t Au cut-off grade.
-The mineral resource estimate (“MRE”) has an effective date of July 25, 2022 (see table), and a corresponding technical report disclosing the mineral resource estimate in accordance with NI 43-101 was prepared for the Company by Mr. Anton Geldenhuys of CSA Global (Pty) Ltd. (“CSA”), who is an independent qualified person under NI 43-101.
-The Company has filed the technical report on SEDAR under its profile at www.sedar.com.
+The mineral resource estimate (“MRE”) has an effective date of March 15, 2023 (see table), and corresponds to the DFS published by Lycopodium.
+The Company has filed the DFS report on SEDAR under its profile at www.sedar.com.

 Table 1: Mineral Resource for the Twin Hills Gold Project at a 0.3g/t Au cut-off as July 25, 2022